Table of Contents

 A stark contrast in the way we lived

-Here, Bhaskar lived in a single room where he shared a common bathroom with the rest of the tenants.
+Here, Bhaskar lived in a single room and shared a common bathroom with the rest of the tenants.
 There was a stove in one corner of the room.
-The government water supply used to come twice daily and at the beginning I used to miss those timings since I wasn’t used to it.
-The long power cuts made me feel afraid of the dark and I used to cry and wonder where I have ended up.
+The government water supply would come twice daily and at the beginning I used to miss those timings since I wasn’t used to it.
+The long power cuts made me feel afraid of the dark and I used to cry and wonder where I had ended up.

-Sometimes I woke up at night thinking that this marriage was just a dream and at the break of dawn I would be in my home with my parents.
-But this wasn’t.
-I used to grow angry that my parents had just seen his family but not how the bride lived.
+Sometimes I woke up at night thinking that this marriage was just a dream and at the break of dawn I would be back home with my parents.
+But this wasn’t to be.
+I used to grow angry that my parents had just seen his family but not how his bride would live.

-I had started missing the comforts of my home, which agitated me the most, making me have tantrums.
-Love in arranged marriages, I thought prematurely, was not an illusory concept.
+I started missing the comforts of my home, grew agitated and threw tantrums.
+Love in arranged marriages, I thought prematurely, was an illusory concept.

 Bhaskar, however, always behaved like a grownup and instead of getting angry with my complaints, he used to soothe me and say, “I am extremely sorry, Aruna, for not being able to give you what comforts you are used to.
 But I promise that I will try my best to make you happy.
 Just have patience with me.
 I promise.”

-His smile and that maturity in his voice and determination in his eyes to give me all the comforts was what that silenced me all the time.
+His smile and that maturity in his voice and determination in his eyes to give me all the comforts was what silenced my tantrums.
 I could tell he was doing his best to be a good husband to me.

 He was independent, mature and patient